vitorpamplona/cascading-fors/README.md

 # Cascading Fors

-Utility class to make cascading fors more readable.
+Java Utility class to make cascading fors more readable.

 Instead of